Your business can double in 10 years, but how about doubling now and then doubling that business with a smart acquisition? How’s that for happiness?

 Be very careful buying a company with a poor reputation unless you have a very strong brand.
 Even then, you must be careful not to damage your hard-won reputation with an inferior competitor or inflated customer expectations of improvement.
 With a loyal customer base or unique value, most struggling businesses can be rehabbed into profitability.

 Even a good brand can struggle with too many competitors or a declining need so pay careful attention to the market climate.
 Often acquisitions in these marginal situations are driven by cost reduction potential, but revenue can often deteriorate faster than costs can be cut.

 - Use professionals.
-Maybe an obvious suggestion, but professionals can help to avoid legal and tax problems and analyze financial statements prior to an acquisition.
+May be an obvious suggestion, but professionals can help to avoid legal and tax problems and analyze financial statements before an acquisition.
 Don’t avoid using their expertise to save a few dollars.
-Make sure contracts for leases, client contracts, patents, trademarks, licensing and branding are transferrable.
+Make sure contracts for leases, client contracts, patents, trademarks, licensing, and branding are transferrable.
 Personnel arrangements with owners and employees too must be negotiated to assist in a smooth transition.

-Most professionals will provide some informal free direction prior to an acquisition, assuming you may pursue the matter further, and to make sure they have the requisite expertise.
+Most professionals will provide some informal free direction before an acquisition, assuming you may pursue the matter further, and to make sure they have the requisite expertise.

-Public companies and private equity investors often budget starting with their target market valuations and work backwards to identify the conditions needed to achieve them rather than budgeting based upon last year’s results.
+Public companies and private equity investors often budget starting with their target market valuations and work backward to identify the conditions needed to achieve them rather than budgeting based on last year’s results.